-A plan is “top-heavy” if the account balances of contributions in the plan are more heavily weighted to key employees.
-Specifically, if key employees’ balances make up more than 60% of total account balances in the plan on the last day of the plan year, the plan is top-heavy.
+A plan is top-heavy if the account balances of contributions in the plan are more heavily weighted to key employees.
+Specifically, for every year except the first plan year, if key employees’ balances make up more than 60% of total account balances in the plan on the last day of the prior plan year, the plan is top-heavy for the current plan year.

 If a plan is top-heavy, an employer may be required to make top-heavy contributions, which are often quite costly.
 However, some first-year plans that would otherwise have to contribute top-heavy minimum contributions may be able to avoid this by making a profit sharing contribution.